 If you can find a higher quality plastic tip dart with a decent barrel that adds weight, this will make them more accurate and authentic feeling.

 A good weight to aim for is around 18 grams.
-An example of high-quality tungsten soft tip darts that each weigh 18 grams would be these one from Arachnid.
+An example of high-quality tungsten soft tip darts that each weigh 18 grams would be these from Arachnid.

 Also consider that the plastic tips can bend or break easily.
 So, you should always have some extra plastic dart points handy.